-- ▶ Virtually all university courses now stipulate a minimum entry requirement of 5 GCSE subjects at grade 5 or above, including English language and mathematics.
-Several courses require at least a GCSE grade 6 in English language or mathematics and in some cases, both subjects - ◆ For a degree in English language, universities often look for applicants to have a GCSE grade 5 or above in a modern foreign language - A grade 6 in GCSE mathematics, and sometimes a science subject, is often required for certain degrees such as psychology and physiotherapy
+Virtually all university courses now stipulate a minimum entry requirement of 5 GCSE subjects at grade 5 or above, including English language and mathematics.
+Several courses require at least a GCSE grade 6 in English language or mathematics and in some cases, both subjects entry requirements for each of their preferred university choices using university websites and prospectuses.
+If in any doubt, students should contact the relevant admissions tutor to seek clarification.

+For a degree in English language, universities often look for applicants to have a GCSE grade 5 or above in a modern foreign language

+A grade 6 in GCSE mathematics, and sometimes a science subject, is often required for certain degrees such as psychology and physiotherapy